 Suddenly, everything seemed to snowball.

-How did a few blunders lead to this feeling of drowning?
+How did a few mess ups lead to this feeling of drowning?

 Except that you do worry.
 Your money nightmare keeps you tossing and turning on your pillow.